basilpradipta/Dissertation/README.md

 ## Disclaimer

 The code in this project is based in part on public repositories and official library documentation.
-AI tools (such as ChatGPT) were used to assist with code development, troubleshooting, and optimization.
+AI tools (such as ChatGPT) were used to assist with code development, troubleshooting, and optimisation.
 All AI-assisted outputs were critically evaluated, tested, and adapted by the author.

 Key reference repositories: